emsifa/evo/README.md

 #### Applying Middleware

 Every route attribute has `$middleware` parameter that you can set to apply middleware.
-Here is some example:
+Here is some examples:

 ```php
 <?php